Interview with Uncle Bob on clean code standards and avoiding accumulating technical debt with your team. Click here to read or below to listen!

-There could be many reasons behind the existence of “bad code,” but a lot of it is actually technical debt amassed by rushed work to meet deadlines, or lazy engineers unfamiliar with key design principles.
+There could be many reasons behind the existence of “bad code,” but a lot of it is actually technical debt amassed by rushed work to meet deadlines, or lazy engineers unfamiliar with key code quality principles.

 All in all, technical debt causes a lot of trouble.